MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 </tbody>
 </table>

+### `UP TO`

+The `UP TO` clause allows specifying a timestamp at which the `SUBSCRIBE` will cease running.
+If `UP TO` is specified, no rows whose timestamp is greater than or equal to the specified timestamp will be returned.

 ### Duration

-`SUBSCRIBE` will continue to run until canceled, session ends, or until all updates have been presented.
+`SUBSCRIBE` will continue to run until canceled, session ends, the `UP TO` timestamp is reached, or all updates have been presented.
 The latter case typically occurs when tailing constant views (e.g. `CREATE VIEW v AS SELECT 1`).

 {{< warning >}}